Departments of the Children's Shelter Foundation

 Practical training for University Students

-The Joy's House Guesthouse, also run by Joy Hanfaifa and Ulrike Meister, is a supporter and sponsor of the Children's Shelter Foundation and offers training places for CSF young people who are studying Hotel Management or Tourism Industry.
+The Joy's House Guesthouse, runs by Pee Neab and Pee Bow, the young generation, is a supporter and sponsor of the Children's Shelter Foundation and offers training places for CSF young people who are studying Hotel Management or Tourism Industry.

-In addition to their desire to offer their Holiday & Charity guests a genuine insight into Thai culture, the owners Joy and Ulrike have pursued another goal from the start: that of supporting and promoting the Children's Shelter Foundation in all areas.
+In addition to their desire to offer their Holiday & Charity guests a genuine insight into Thai culture, the owners have pursued another goal from the start: that of supporting and promoting the Children's Shelter Foundation in all areas.

 The connection has been incredibly successful.